 There may be a possibility for contact workshops to be delivered in other New Zealand centres, dependent on student numbers and geographic location of enrolled students.

-Our staff have many years of experience in the industry and can draw on colleagues’ expertise across Massey University’s Institute of Veterinary and Biomedical Sciences, School of Engineering and Advanced Technology and Institute of Food Science and Technology.
+Our staff have many years of experience in the industry and can draw on Massey University’s expertise across Massey University’s veterinary, engineering, technology and food,

 We have listened to industry feedback and reduced the amount of time you need to spend at the Manawatū campus.